 Language Development Milestones – Encouraging Language Development in Babies

-As a Speech-Language Pathologist, nurse I typically work with children starting at around 18 months.
-When my daughter was born 4 months ago, pill I quickly began thinking of how I could encourage her language development right from the start!
+As a Speech-Language Pathologist, I typically work with children starting at around 18 months.
+When my daughter was born 4 months ago, I quickly began thinking of how I could encourage her language development right from the start!
 Don’t worry, there is plenty of time to help your child become the next baby Einstein.

 Here are a few strategies caregivers can implement right away to help encourage your baby’s language development.
 I think you can make a big impact during these early childhood development stages.